0330 822 0505

 In other words, the applicant would ‘self-certify’ their ability to repay their own mortgage.

-Self-cert mortgages were designed for people with an income that is irregular or difficult to prove, such as self-employed, freelancers, contractors, and directors of limited companies.
+Self-cert mortgages were designed for people with irregular or difficult-to-prove incomes, such as the self-employed, freelancers, contractors, and directors of limited companies.
 At the time, they were the only way people in these types of professions could get a mortgage.

 Though they’re no longer available, there are now far more options.
 If you’re in a similar profession, a broker with experience helping people in such circumstances would be able to outline what they are and how you can get the mortgage you need.